 Raised Beds: If this is your first time building a raised bed, I recommend using pine because it’s cost-effective.
 But if you’re looking to upgrade your raised beds, these are the cedar wood boards and corner brackets I purchased from Gardener’s Supply Company.
 I wasn’t able to find sanded cedar wood boards locally so I decided to order them online.

-pH Meter: If you are interested in checking your soil’s ph, this is the Soil pH Meter that I have.
+pH Meter: If you are interested in checking your soil’s pH, you can use a Soil pH Meter.

 Mulch: Mulch helps to keep moisture in, weeds at bay, and regulate temperatures.
 You can use fresh woodchips or leaves.
 You can also purchase untreated mulch or EZ-Straw.
 I use mulch around my raised beds and straw in my raised beds.